 - Cranberries may help prevent bacteria from sticking to cells lining the bladder and urinary tract

-- Mustard or horseradish may helps break up mucus in air passages
+- Mustard or horseradish may help break up mucus in air passages

-- Onions contain phytochemicals purported to help the body clear bronchitis and other infections
+- Onions contain phytochemicals that may help the body clear bronchitis and other infections

-- Black and green tea contain catechin, a phytochemical purported to have natural antibiotic and anti-diarrhea effects
+- Black and green tea have catechin, a phytochemical that may have natural antibiotic and antidiarrheal effects

 Remember, serious conditions, such as sinus infections, bronchitis, meningitis, strep throat, and asthma, can look like the common cold.
-If you have severe symptoms, or don't seem to be getting better, call your doctor.
+If you have serious symptoms or don't seem to be getting better, call your doctor.